Plant Improvement

 Sponsor: Citrus Research and Development Foundation

 Objective 1: Assess canker resistance conferred by the PAMP receptors EFR and XA21 Three constructs were used for genetic transformation of Duncan grapefruit and sweet orange as part of a previous grant: EFR, EFR coexpressed with XA21, and EFR coexpressed with an XA21:EFR chimera.
-Five putative transgenics have survived and passed a PCR screen, and these will soon be grafted onto rootstocks.
+Seven transgenics have survived and passed a PCR screen, and these have been grafted onto rootstocks.
 To ensure that there will be sufficient events to analyze to come to a conclusion about the effectiveness of these genes, we have initiated more transformations in Duncan grapefruit at the Core Citrus Transformation Facility at UF Lake Alfred.
-EFR, XA21, and XA21 + EFR constructs have been re-created with the inclusion of a GFP marker for confirmation of transformants; selection is underway.
 In addition, we have added the recently-identified Cold Shock Protein Receptor (CSPR) to the transformation queue.
-Objective 2: Introduction of the pepper Bs2 disease resistance gene into citrus Two constructs were created to coexpress Bs2 with other R genes that may serve as accessory factors for Bs2.
+Selection is underway, but the GFP marker is not expressed in citrus, and the protocol may need to be optimized.
+Objective 2: Introduction of the pepper Bs2 disease resistance gene into citrus Two constructs were created to co-express Bs2 with other R genes that may serve as accessory factors for Bs2.
 These constructs have been provided to the Lake Alfred transformation facility, and selection of transformants in Duncan grapefruit is underway.
 Objective 3: Development of genome editing technologies (Cas9/CRISPR) for citrus improvement The initial target for gene editing is the citrus homolog of Bs5 of pepper.
 The recessive bs5 resistance allele contains a deletion of two conserved leucines.
 The citrus Bs5 homolog was sequenced from both Carrizo citrange and Duncan grapefruit, and conserved CRISPR targets were identified.
-Four CRISPR constructs are being created in the Staskawicz lab: C1) A construct targeting two sites that will produce a 100 bp deletion in Bs5 in both Carrizo and Duncan (the bs5 transgene will be added); C2) A construct targeting a site overlapping the two conserved leucines; C3) C2 with the addition of a bs5 repair template for Carrizo that will not be cut; and C4) C2 with a similar repair template for Duncan grapefruit.
-The constructs have been tested by co-delivery into Nicotiana benthamiana leaves with another construct carrying the targeted DNA from Carrizo or Duncan varieties, and verified to function.
-To aid in the selection of positive transgenics, a GFP reporter has been added into each CRISPR construct.
-The constructs with GFP will be re-verified in N. benthamiana and sent for transformation.
+A construct targeting a site overlapping the two conserved leucines has been tested by co-delivery into Nicotiana benthamiana leaves with another construct carrying the targeted DNA from Carrizo or Duncan varieties, and verified to function.
+A replacement recessive bs5 allele will be added, and this construct will be prioritized for transformation into Carrizo citrange for proof of concept.
+Resulting plants with biallelic mutations in Bs5 that contain the replacement bs5 allele will be selected and tested for canker resistance.